Singrauli – Home to Thermal Power Plants

 River Ganga at Varanasi

-An Inter City Express connects Varanasi and Singrauli.
-It departs Varanasi station at 14:24 hours and arrives at the destination at 20:50 hours.
+An inter city Shaktinagar MEMU Express 13345 (unreserved) connects Varanasi (BSB) and Singrauli (SGRL).
+It departs Varanasi station at 14:10 hrs and arrives at the destination at 20:36 hrs.
 A ticket in ac chair car costs Rs.
-335. Direct trains operate from Singrauli to Lucknow, Allahabad, Jabalpur, Kota, Guna, Jhansi, Gaya and Katni.
+335. Direct trains run from Singrauli to Lucknow, Allahabad, Jabalpur, Kota, Guna, Jhansi, Gaya and Katni.

 Tea Vendor; Varanasi; India; uasatish; travel blog;